-- Codifies the 2021-22 Budget Year agreement to grow the state-subsidized child care system by over 200,000 new children served, with a new 2028 goal timeline to reflect the May Revision "pause" proposal. - Fully funds all 11,000 awarded expansion slots from existing child care appropriations and provides a general fund offset for new ongoing \$48 million federal fund award, in addition to the May Revision offset proposals. - Requires Department of Social Services reporting through January 2026 on the Alternative Methodology implementation progress, and requires a hold harmless policy in the Alternative Methodology to 2024-25 all child care and preschool rates, inclusive of one-time cost of care plus payments. - Require annual reporting on proposed federal child care quality set-aside expenditure plan to be submitted to the Joint Legislative Budget Committee on or before May 14. - Sweeps \$143 million General Fund and \$206.3 million Prop 98 in one-time State Preschool savings, as proposed in the May Revision. - Eliminates the planned growth in the California State Preschool Program inclusive setaside for the 2025-26 and 2026-27 fiscal years, capping the set-aside at 5%. - Restores \$100 million for the Inclusive Early Education Expansion Program. - Replaces the preschool Environmental Rating Scale with the Classroom Assessment Scoring System for transitional kindergarten classrooms.
+- Codifies the 2021-22 Budget Year agreement to grow the state-subsidized child care system by 200,000 new children served, and a new 2028 goal to reflect the May Revision "pause" proposal. - Fully funds all awarded expansion slots from existing child care appropriations and provides a general fund offset for new \$48 million federal fund award not scored in May Revision, in addition to the May Revision offset proposals. - Creates a reversion accounting for all child care and general fund preschool programs. - Requires Department of Social Services reporting through January 2026 on the Alternative Methodology implementation progress, and requires a hold harmless policy in the Alternative Methodology to 2024-25 child care rates, inclusive of one-time cost of care plus payments. - Requires any Regional Market Rate used beginning in 2025-26 to eliminate the cap based on private payment rates. - Require annual reporting on proposed federal child care quality set-aside expenditure plan to be submitted to the Joint Legislative Budget Committee on or before May 14. - Sweeps \$143 million General Fund and \$206.3 million Prop 98 in one-time State Preschool savings, as proposed in the May Revision. - Eliminates the planned growth in the California State Preschool Program inclusive set-aside for the 2025-26 and 2026-27 fiscal years, capping the set-aside at 5%. - Expands California State Preschool Program eligibility to children ages 24 to 35 months.